Subscribe to our newsletter to keep up to date on all of our latest events, projects and news.

 Manchester City of Literature, in partnership with Manchester Metropolitan University, Nanjing City of Literature and 42nd Street are delighted to announce the launch of a new project, Connectedness Through Comics.
 The partnership were keen to explore…

 The spoken word version of Eurovision, hosted by the UNESCO Cities of Literature — where each City slams their way to the grand title of Slamovision Champion every year!
-Each year the UNESCO Creative Cities of…
+The UNESCO Creative Cities of Literature hold…

 Created in partnership with Contact and spoken word collective Young Identity, Our City Speaks is part of the ongoing performances by Greater Manchester’s United We Stream.
 Manchester City of Literature held a brand new event featuring…